Frequently Asked Questions

 paperclip icon.
 Original copies of evidence are not required,

-unless specifically requested by Corporate and Academic
+unless specifically requested by Academic Services.

 Alternatively, evidence can be sent separately in the post to: